SPPRAGUE/AppAuth-iOS/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
 about: Submit a bug report if something isn't working as expected.
-title: ""
+title: ''
-labels: bug, triage
+labels: bug
-assignees: ""
+assignees: ''

 ---

 **Describe the bug**